 I immediately knew what this poem was about, and did a couple of edits to make it perfect.
 Have a listen.

 If you would like to use this poem as a reading at your wedding (or friend or family), I’ve included the written text of the poem with the video.
 A big shout out to Paul Whyte and Terri Quinn for the production and photography.
-The wedding picture was done by Sebastian Furtado.

 Several poems were recorded by my friend Valentino Assenza and showcased on the Brick Books audio project called “The Brickyard”.